- What is Mobile-First?

 - Examples of Mobile-First Recruiting Apps

 According to a study by Pew Research Center in 2018, 45% of younger Millennials go online almost constantly everyday.
 The number has nearly doubled from the ratio of 24% in their 2014-2015 survey.
 What’s more, the Smartphone and IoT Consumer Trends study by B2X has also reported that 25% of Millennials spend more than 5 hours on their smartphone each day.
 For the other 50%, the amount of time spent is 3 hours.
 What can recruiters learn from these numbers?
-It is time for them to adjust their traditional campus recruiting strategy to incorporate a growing worldwide trend: Mobile-First.
+It is time for them to build smart recruiting tools to incorporate a growing worldwide trend: Mobile-First.

-In this article, we will clarify the concept of mobile-first, the reasons why recruiters should apply it in campus recruiting strategy, how to incorporate it in your campus recruiting strategy and lastly, give you some real-life mobile-first examples.
+In this article, we will clarify the concept of mobile-first, the reasons why recruiters should apply it in the recruiting process, how to incorporate it in your hiring program and lastly, give you some real-life mobile-first examples.

 What is Mobile-First?